Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

    :param blockHash: The block to query.
    :type blockHash: |grpc-block-hash|_
-   :returns: A list of identity providers.
+   :returns: A list of identity providers, or ``null`` if the block hash is
+             malformed or doesn't exist.
    :rtype: ``JsonResponse`` with ``?[IdentityProvider]`` (see JSON schema below)

    .. collapse:: View JSON schema